harismahmood314/CosmosVision/README.md

 # CosmosVision
-A neural network responsible for classifying galaxy images between 3 distinct classes
+CosmoVision is a tool used for classifying galaxy images between 3 distinct classes including Spiral, Irregular, and Elliptical.